5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Guides/Analyzing_OpenCore_builds.md

 > [!TIP]
 >
 > Users of legacy Intel Apple Macs can utilize this technique as well to create a bootable USB stick.
 Copy the `EFI` and the `System` folder to the root of a FAT32 formatted USB flash drive.
-If something is wrong with the EFI folder installed on disk they can boot from USB instead by holding <kbd>ALT</kbd> on stratup to select the USB flash drive.
+If something is wrong with the EFI folder installed on disk they can boot from USB instead by holding <kbd>ALT</kbd> on startup to select the USB flash drive.